librasteve/Air/modulemap.md

         - role Meta        does Tag[Singular]
         - role Title       does Tag[Regular]
         - role Link        does Tag[Singular]
+        - role External    does Tag[Regular]
+        - role Internal    does Tag[Regular]
         - role A           does Tag[Regular]
         - role Button      does Tag[Regular]
         - role Content     does Tag[Regular]